yashkumarsharma/vagrant-selenium/README.md

 # vagrant-selenium

-It's extend version of https://github.com/Anomen/vagrant-selenium , which now not work.
+It's extend version of https://github.com/Anomen/vagrant-selenium , which not work now.

 Features :
 - coping hosts file from host machine to guest